 Best Known For

-Brian May, lead guitarist of the rock band Queen, wrote the song "We are the Champions," applying his physics background in the recording studio.
+Brian May, lead guitarist of the rock band Queen, wrote the song "We Will Rock You," applying his physics background in the recording studio.

 Freddie Mercury - Full Biography (44:46)